 Data source connectivity- Postgres¶

-In this topic, you'll learn about data connectivity by establishing a connection from the DataOS platform to a hosted PostgreSQL database.
+In this topic, you'll learn how to establish a connection from the DataOS platform to the data source to fetch your data seamlessly.

 Scenario¶